-As of the date of the completion of this offering, we will be subject to the provisions of Section 203 of the Delaware General Corporation Law.
+We are subject to the provisions of Section 203 of the Delaware General Corporation Law.
 In general, the statute prohibits a publicly held Delaware corporation from engaging in a "business combination" with "interested stockholders" for a period of three years after the date of the transaction in which the person became an interested stockholder, unless the business combination is approved in a prescribed manner.
 A "business combination" includes certain mergers, asset sales and other transactions resulting in a financial benefit to the interested stockholder.
 Subject to exceptions, an "interested stockholder" is a person who, together with his, her or its affiliates and associates, owns, or within three years did own, 15% or more of the corporation's voting stock.
-Our certificate of incorporation and bylaws will provide that:
+Our certificate of incorporation and bylaws provide that:

-- · the Board of Directors be divided into three classes, as nearly equal in size as possible, with staggered three-year terms; - · directors may be removed only for cause by the affirmative vote of the holders of 75% of the shares of our capital stock entitled to vote; and - subject to the requirements of the 1940 Act, any vacancy on the Board of Directors, however the vacancy occurs, including a vacancy due to an enlargement of the Board of Directors, may only be filled by vote of the directors then in office.
+- the Board of Directors is divided into three classes, as nearly equal in size as possible, with staggered three-year terms; - · directors may be removed only for cause by the affirmative vote of the holders of 75% of the shares of our capital stock entitled to vote; and - subject to the requirements of the 1940 Act, any vacancy on the Board of Directors, however the vacancy occurs, including a vacancy due to an enlargement of the Board of Directors, may only be filled by vote of the directors then in office.